Contribution of innovative medical treatments

 IU: – 4.9 (95% CI: – 6.4, – 3 ,4; 2 studies; I2: 0%).

-As the urgency/frequency was assessed using different methodologies, the data could not be meta-analyzed.
+As the urgency/frequency was assessed using different methodologies, the data could not be meta-analysed.

 In addition, KHQ, UDI-6, MCS12/PCS12, FSFI studies, overall sexual satisfaction and measurements of the effect of laser therapy on local pathophysiology improved significantly.

-In conclusion, laser therapy for postmenopausal women with cell phones looks promising.
+In conclusion, laser therapy for postmenopausal women with mobile phones looks promising.